- Do I need to be registered as a beverage manufacturer and/or beverage distributor?

 Yes, CalRecycle accepts online credit card payments for California Redemption Value (CRV) and Processing Fees (PF).
 Credit Cards accepted include American Express, Discover, MasterCard and Visa.
 The credit card payment option is located in the center of your DORIIS Home page, below your Account Balance.
 Select “Pay Online” to make a credit card payment.

-Please note that a service fee will be charged by the credit card processing vendor, Official Payments Corporation (OPC), for all credit card payment transactions.
+Please note that a service fee will be charged by the credit card processing vendor for all credit card payment transactions.
 The current fee rate is set at 2.3 percent of the transaction amount, or $1.00 minimum.
 This service fee is retained by the vendor and is not revenue to CalRecycle.

 How can I be sure my labels comply with the Act?